bzgec/nvim/utils/vscodium_config/VSCodiumSetup.md

 # VSCodiumSetup
-Note that this should be already set by `settings.json`:
+Note that this should be already set by `settings.vim`:
 - Use 4 spaces instead of tabs
 - Set vertical rulers - [link](https://stackoverflow.com/questions/29968499/vertical-rulers-in-visual-studio-code/52455857#52455857).
 - Show white spaces and line endings